 Where clinics and hospitals are limited, health coaches can help fill in gaps in post-diagnosis care.
-After a patient has been seen by their healthcare provider, received their diagnosis, and care plan, a health coach can step in.
+After a patient has been seen by their healthcare provider, and received their diagnosis, and care plan, a health coach can step in.
 A health coach can help the patient learn about their diagnosis and make lifestyle changes according to their doctor’s care plan.
 Changes can include making diet changes, consistently taking new medication, using self-monitoring tools, and more.

 A health coach empowers patients and creates accountability for their clients.
 According to a study by the American Society of Training and Development, when someone is held accountable by another person, they are 95% more likely to complete their goal.
 In health coaching, this accountability can help improve a client’s overall health.
-In the end, health coaches can help lower non-essential doctor’s visits as well as, hopefully, lower the chance of developing more serious health conditions.
+In the end, health coaches can help lower non-essential doctor’s visits and, hopefully, lower the chance of developing more serious health conditions.

 Provide Culturally Sensitive Care